-• The ability to communicate findings to a lay (policymaking) audience both in writing and verbally.
+- The ability to communicate findings to a lay (policymaking) audience both in writing and verbally. - Ideally, knowledge of the NHS in Wales and/or the Welsh public services context. - Ideally, some familiarity with Wales and/or the Welsh Political context.